March 22, 2004

 have deterred me at all but I guess that’s why I am one of the few that

 will ride in whatever conditions.
-There were a few different There were a few different

 routes suggested, but in the end we decided to do Cater Lake and come